adamrushuk/DscDatum/README.md

 # DscDatum

-Testing [Datum](https://github.com/gaelcolas/Datum) for a "Hierarchical data meta structure" for DSC.
+Testing [Datum](https://github.com/gaelcolas/Datum) for a "Hierarchical data meta structure" to be used with DSC.

 ## Goal